Gaula River – Winsnes Lodge, Norway

 Storstuu Winsnes (storstuu means ‘big house’) has been a home to the Winsnes family for hundreds of years.
 Traditionally a farm, today it is a modern guesthouse and fishing lodge offering full and half board accommodation, salmon fishing and catering facilities through its pub, the Lax Cafe.

 The house is open to guests all year round but specialises in catering for anglers and their families in the salmon fishing season (June to August).
-These days, Winsnes is a well-equipped modern complex consisting of the original house where which offers accommodation and food, the Lax Cafe and Pub (full alcohol licence and catering/events) and the Lax Fishing Tackle Store.
+These days, Winsnes is a well-equipped modern complex consisting of the original house for the family, summer houses for guest accommodation, the Lax Cafe and Pub (full alcohol licence and catering/events) and the Lax Fishing Tackle Store.

 Just over an hour from Trondheim

-You will find Winsnes between Storen and Singsaas along road 30 in the valley of the famous Gaula River.
+You will find Winsnes between Storen and Singsaas along road 30 in the famous Gaula River.
 It is around one a quarter hours from Trondheim Airport on the road 30 between Trondheim and Roros.

 The lodge is situated amongst the beautiful evergreen forests that line the Gaula River.